jeroencvlier/DeepLearning-Navigation/README.md

 ### <u>Solving the environment</u>
-For the environment to be considered resolved, the agent must collect a total of 13 points within 1800 episodes.
+For the environment to be considered resolved, the agent must collect an average score of 13 over the last 100 episodes within 1800 episodes.
 An episode is considered single gameplay.
-Once the agent achieves an average of the given target over the last 100 episodes, the environment is considered solved.

 For a more challenging task, a target of 15 reward points in under 500 episodes would be an achievement.

 ### <u>Getting Started</u>